OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ---
 summary: Protect your mobile apps against tampering.
 OutSystems AppShield hardens the native mobile build, enabling the app to detect attempts of modification and misuse.
+Check out notes about Google Play app signing.
 tags: support-application_development; runtime-mobile;
 ---

 # Harden the protection of mobile apps with AppShield

 OutSystems AppShield lets you harden the protection of your native Android and iOS apps.
-OutSystems AppShield integrates with the Mobile Apps Build Service (MABS) version 6 builds and adds protection at runtime and at rest.
-For more information about the supported mobile operating systems and stacks, check out [MABS and mobile operating systems lifecycles](https://success.outsystems.com/Support/Release_Notes/Mobile_Apps_Build_Service_Versions).
+OutSystems AppShield integrates with the Mobile Apps Build Service (MABS) version 6.1 and adds app protection at runtime and at rest.

 <div class="info" markdown="1">